 Overall, magnesium is a bit of a wonder-mineral.
 It’s required for more than 300 different biological processes, and we’ve listed the major processes below.
 Unfortunately, despite magnesium’s importance in everything from regulating blood pressure to bone health, more than 57 percent of U.S. adults do not consume adequate amounts, according to the USDA.
 If you’re not meeting your daily needs (which are higher for athletes than sedentary adults), then you’re hampering your body’s ability to perform the following processes:

-Bone formation: Although calcium is a little more famous for building strong bones, magnesium is no less important.
-The body uses these two minerals together for bone health, and several studies of rats have found that magnesium deficiencies are linked to higher-than-normal risk for osteoporosis (Journal of the American College of Nutrition, 2009; Osteoporosis International, 2006).
+Although calcium is a little more famous for building strong bones, magnesium is no less important.
+The body uses these two minerals together for bone health, and several studies of rats have found that magnesium deficiencies are linked to higher-than-normal risk for osteoporosis (Journal of the American College of Nutrition

 Should endurance athletes care about magnesium?